 Notice to all property owners, property managers and merchants in Whistler Village

-The winter season is with us again and the Resort Municipality of Whistler would like to take this opportunity to remind all owners, property managers and merchants in Whistler Village of the importance of keeping the walkways, stairs and landings of stairs adjacent to their stores and properties free of ice and snow.
+The Resort Municipality of Whistler would like to remind all owners, property managers and merchants in Whistler Village of the importance of keeping the walkways, stairs and landings of stairs adjacent to their stores and properties free of ice and snow.
 It is essential that customers and guests visiting the Village feel safe and comfortable in being able to travel freely about the area.
-In order to ensure that the maintenance of the previously mentioned areas is consistent throughout the Village area, Municipal Council enacted BYLAW NO. 836, 1991.
-This is a bylaw to amend PROPERTY MAINTENANCE BYLAW NO. 810, 1990.
+In order to ensure that the maintenance of the previously mentioned areas is consistent throughout the Village area, Municipal Council enacted Bylaw No. 836, 1991.
+This is a bylaw to amend Property Maintenance Bylaw No. 810, 1990.

 Click here for the full notice.